Martin Tsirkov

-Martin Tsirkov (Мартин Цирков; born 29 December 1988) is a Bulgarian retired footballer who played as a defender and now manager.
+Martin Tsirkov (Мартин Цирков; born 29 December 1988) is a Bulgarian former footballer who played as a defender and now manager.

 Playing career

 He started his career at the young teams of Dunav Ruse.
 He was in the team during 2005–2006 season where he debuted in 2nd division (also known as "B" PFG) at the age of 16.
 He played there until 2006–2007, when the notable coach Ferario Spasov loaned him to neighbor team Benkovski (Byala).
 Tsirkov played there until 2008.
 After that he came back to the team of his heart – Dunav.
 He played some memorable matches in the 2009–2010 season, where the team was near promotion to the "A" Professional football group.
 After Dunav was dissolved in 2010, he moved to Sliven, where he played 13 matches in the 1st division.
 He subsequently moved to Spartak(Varna), where he played about 25 games in "B" PFG and in January 2013 he came back to Dunav(Ruse) where he will help the team to promote again to 2nd division.
 He is known as a big fan of Dunav and the fans really like him and his hard style of playing.